mkroetzsch/AutoCreatePage/README.md

 from your extension directory.
 Then add to your LocalSettings.php:

-`include_once "$IP/extensions/AutoCreatePage/AutoCreatePage.php";`
+`mfLoadExtension( 'AutoCreatePage' );`

-The code requires MediaWiki 1.21 to work.
-It has been tested on MediaWiki 1.23.
+The code requires MediaWiki 1.39 to work.
+It has been tested on MediaWiki 1.39.
 Future versions might also work.